wwkb123/WalkingNY/README.md

 Users can browse the map to find all of our provided locations, as well as share photos from their locations to Facebook and Twitter. <br><br>

-Currently supporting Brooklyn and Queens, we will be adding Manhattan, the Bronx, and Staten Island soon, so users can find themselves fully “Walking New York.”
+Supporting all the 5 Boroughs (Brooklyn, Queens, Manhattan, Bronx, and Staten Island) now!
+Users can find themselves fully “Walking New York.”